Music Production Terms – A Glossary

-Don’t be put off by music production terminology – use this cheat sheet of technical terms for producers and musicians.
+Don’t be put off by music production jargon – use this cheat sheet of music technology terms.

 ADSR: Attack – the beginning of the sound; Decay – a fading sound; Sustain – how long it can hold; Release – the fade to silence.
 The elements form the ‘envelope’ that describes the shape of a sound.